ori-volfo/users-api/README.md

 4. Create a DB with the name **UsersDB**

 ## Usage
+* For initializing DB collections, on first run, use the command `npm run startDB`

-Run the command `npm start` from terminal
+* If collections are already initialized, simply run the command `npm start` from terminal